CodeYourFuture/immersive-go-course/buggy-app/README.md

 - Make sure the main features work
 - Identify and test the access controls and [edge cases](https://en.m.wikipedia.org/wiki/Edge_case)

+To get you started:

+- An (imaginary) user of our app has reported that the note "#Monday Remember to take time for self-care" was behaving strangely... the tags didn't look right.
+- Another user reported a bug where they deactivated their account, but were still able to see their notes.
+What's going on there?

 ## Notes App

 There are two services and a database in this project: